 The benefits of utilizing natural stone veneer in your building project are numerous.
 Here are just a few of the positives:

 - Weighs less than other stone building materials, cutting shipping costs

 - Can be installed without support ledges or footings

 - With the proper surface preparations, adheres to a variety of surfaces such as plywood, drywall, paneling, concrete, and metal

 Natural Thin Stone Veneer vs. Manufactured Stone

 Designed for lightweight, non-structural installation, natural thin stone veneer can be used for everything from building facades to interior features.
 Because it consists entirely of quarried rock, the material maintains its color and integrity as it weathers, allowing projects to retain the beautiful, rugged look of natural rock.
-Each piece of natural stone is inherently unique, giving the product more character than manufactured or cultured stone.
+Each piece of natural stone is inherently unique, giving the product more character than manufactured or artificial stone.
 In contrast, man-made cast concrete materials that contain oxide colors and other chemicals are prone to fading over time.
 As an added bonus, thin veneers don’t require the use of footings or ledges because of their relatively light weight compared to full veneer building stone.

 Natural Thin Stone Veneer vs. Natural Full Veneer